kitfud/Coursera/README.md

+The very beginning of my intro to web development with HTML/CSS, Johns Hopkins University via Coursera.
+Github pages shows a little demo of the bootstrap columns and boxes we styled up.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kitfud/CourseraTest/edit/master/README.md) to maintain and preview the content for your website in Markdown files.